openeuler-mirror/syscontainer-tools/hooks/syscontainer-hooks/README.md

 # Contact me

-If you have any question or suggestion, contact me!
+If you have any question or suggestion, please contact: isulad@openeuler.org.
 Also welcome for any issue or MR!
 Thanks!

-Author: Zhang Wentao <zhangwentao234@huawei.com>